greggelong/snakeDry/README.md

 for 2 was to have the mousePressed function call touch

 this seems to work will have to have someone test on Iphon for me I am

+10/29/2023,  working and loading on ios, android and computer browsers